-The Taxidermist’s Cut is the winner of the 2014 Four Way Books Intro Prize in Poetry.
+The Taxidermist’s Cut is the winner of the 2014 Four Way Books Intro Prize in Poetry and a finalist for Lambda Literary’s 29th Annual Award in Gay Poetry.

 The Taxidermist’s Cut